Hamilton Gault: British politics

 Gault divorced his first wife in 1918.
 After retiring from the army in 1920, he stayed in England, moving to Hatch Court near Taunton, which he purchased from the aunt of his second wife, whom he 'quietly' married in 1922.
 His military record stood him in good stead when he stood for election, running for the Unionist Party (Conservative) in 1923.
 He lost to the Liberal candidate by a narrow margin of 1,255 votes.
 However, he returned the following year and was elected as the Member of Parliament for Taunton at the 1924 general election.
 He held the seat through two further elections until he retired from the House of Commons at the 1935 general election.

-He was a progressive Conservative; his fair service to all classes was rewarded in the 1932 unanimous resolution of the Taunton Town Council to present him with the freedom of the borough.
+He was a progressive Conservative; in 1932 Taunton Town Council unanimously voted to present him with the freedom of the borough.
 Colonel and Mrs. Gault supported a number of progressive political and social movements.